ftorstensson/the-co-founder/SCAR_TISSUE.md

 ---

 ## 3. THE SCAR TISSUE LEDGER (LESSONS LEARNED)

+**Entry 023: The Client-Side Firestore Mirage**
+*   **Symptom:** Application works perfectly on `localhost`, but Sidebar and Data are empty in Cloud Run.
+*   **Diagnosis:** Direct Firebase Client SDK connections (`onSnapshot`) are fragile in Cloud environments due to strict firewall/CORS policies and "Build Time vs. Run Time" variable confusion.
+*   **Fix:** **The Robust API Proxy.** Do not let the Frontend talk to the DB directly.
+Make the Frontend ask the Backend (`GET /agent/projects`), and let the Backend (running in a privileged cloud container) fetch the data.
+It is 100% reliable.

 **Entry 022: The Docker Disk Exhaustion (Input/Output Error)**
 *   **Symptom:** Docker builds fail with 'write /var/lib/docker/...: input/output error'.